jemedina/ToDoList-react-native/README.md

-Thisi is a simple app made with react native using expo tool.
+This is a simple app made with react native using expo tool.

 To run this just do `npm install` and then `npm strart`